openvolley/ovml/README.md

 The package also includes an experimental network specifically for detecting volleyballs.

-**Note:** there are currently memory and GPU issues.
-It will probably crash.
-You have been warned.

 ## Example

 Use a YOLOv4 network to recognize objects in an image.
 We use a video